GabiCtrlZ/c-fork/README.md

 # C-fork library
+***This fork only works on Unix systems***
 Sick on fork not cloning the current process like expected in Unix?
 Cfork is a small lib that allows you use fork() in the same way C language does.

+`c-fork` creates a new process by duplicating the calling process.
+The new process is referred to as the child process.
+The calling process is referred to as the parent process.

+The child process and the parent process run in separate memory spaces.
+At the time of `fork()` both memory spaces have the same content.

+For more information check out the [fork(2)](https://man7.org/linux/man-pages/man2/fork.2.html) man page

 ## Installation